Atluri Purnachandra Rao

 Atluri Poornachandra Rao (c.
-1925) was an Indian film producer for predominately Telugu and Hindi films and a communist leader.
+1936) is an Indian film producer for predominantly Telugu and Hindi films and a communist leader.
 As a film producer he produced 87 films in 9 languages between 1960s till 2020.
-Aadabaduchu (1967), Mathrudevata (1969), Sthree(1972), were some of his notable films.
+Aadabaduchu (1967), Mathrudevata (1969), Sthree (1972), were some of his notable films.

 Early life

-Purnachandra Rao is born in a middle-class family on 15 February 1936 in Vanapamula village in Krishna district of Andhra Pradesh.
+Purnachandra Rao is born in a middle-class family on 15 February 1936 in chowtapalli village in Krishna district of Andhra Pradesh.
 He moved to Hyderabad in late 1950s and shifted to Chennai later to pursue a career in films.
 He married Marudwati and the couple has two sons.

 He was influenced by left ideology and participated in the rationalist movement led by Gora.
 He was a member of united Communist Party and was arrested multiple times.